rust-embedded/wg/rfcs/0377-mutex-trait.md

 #### Should the trait be marked `unsafe`?

 The trait does not need to be marked as `unsafe` as the signature of `lock` together with the Rust type system guarantees exclusive access.
-If there is an implementation which handles multiple access points to the same mutable reference `unsafe` code must be used, which puts the responsibility of upholding Rusts alias rule on the implementor.
+If there is an implementation which handles multiple access points to the same mutable reference, `unsafe` code must be used, which puts the responsibility of upholding Rust's alias rule on the implementor.

 #### How does one implement generic functions that understand `lock`?